 Nothing less than a revolution for Afghan women

 Yet, there is a lot at stake.
-While news outlets mostly focus on deadly attacks, rising insecurity and increasing Taliban control, Mary Akrami wishes to highlight the positive transformation her country went through after the Taliban regime was toppled in 2001.
+While news outlets mostly focus on deadly attacks, rising insecurity, and increasing Taliban control, Mary Akrami wishes to highlight the positive transformation her country went through after the Taliban regime was toppled in 2001.
 It’s the gains of this transformation – nothing less than a revolution for women – that she fears could erode if the current man-only negotiations with the Taliban continue.
 “It’s incomparable”, she says.
 “Before, women were hardly allowed to leave their houses.
-Today, we can walk freely, without burqa and without male escort, throughout the country.
+Today, we can walk freely, without a burqa and without a male escort, throughout the country.
 Before, there was not a single school for girls.
 Today more than 250.000 girls go to private schools and universities and millions of girls go to public schools.
-The scale and quality of women’s education is even better than the pre-Taliban era.”
+The scale and quality of women’s education are even better than the pre-Taliban era.”

 3500 activists from all walks of life

 “Every individual member of AWN represents hundreds of other women”, Mary Akrami explains.
 “Together we stand for all Afghan women, which is more than half of the country’s population.
 In every province we take to the streets, we push for reforms and we shape policies.
-We advocate for involvement of women in peace processes in the provincial and national peace councils.
+We advocate for the involvement of women in peace processes in the provincial and national peace councils.
 The constitution and democratic institutions are on our side.
 We will never allow the bitter memories of the past to become realities again.
-Peace can never come without justice, and a peace deal that does not warrant women’s rights, is not a peace deal.”
+Peace can never come without justice, and a peace deal that does not warrant women’s rights is not a peace deal.”